Berikaoba: Spring Fertility Festival with Mud, Whips & Masks

 The name comes from a Common Kartvelian root ber (ბერ), meaning “a child,” and typically involves several men, Berikas, disguised as animals or other creatures.

-In early spring, when almond trees started to blossom, and the ground had fresh, tiny grass, the men from the village, old and young, would get together and start the preparation for a festival to praise spring.
+In early spring, when almond trees began to blossom, and the ground was covered with fresh, tiny grass, the men from the village, old and young, would gather to prepare for a festival to praise spring.

-The participants were chosen based on their performance in the previous year and would take new Berikas based on their skills.
-Once the list was complete, they’d start the preparation process of sewing costumes and masks.
+Participants were selected based on their performance in the previous year and would take new Berikas based on their skills.
+Once the list was complete, they’d begin preparing costumes and masks.

 Back in the day, the scenes of Berikaoba ranged from explicitly erotic nature and reproduction ritual to social protest and political satire.

-Both masks and costumes for the mysterious character were mainly made of animal hide – animal skulls, horns, tails, and feathers were typical.
-To add colorfulness to their attire, they also used ribbons and bells.
+Both masks and costumes for the mysterious character were primarily made of animal hide; animal skulls, horns, tails, and feathers were typical.
+To add color to their attire, they also used ribbons and bells.

-I was told that in the past, Berikas would also wear a phallic-shaped pendant made from wood, bone, or horn hanging from their belts.
-Moreover, each region of Georgia used slightly different ornaments and items to decorate their attire.
-For instance, Imeretian Berikas would have triangle-shaped shaped hat-masks made of leather.
+I was told that, in the past, Berikas also wore a phallic-shaped pendant made of wood, bone, or horn that hung from their belts.
+Moreover, each region of Georgia used slightly different ornaments and items to decorate its attire.
+For instance, Imeretian Berikas would wear triangle-shaped leather hat-masks.

 Over time, the theme, customs, costumes, and parade have changed, but the main highlights have been kept from generation to generation.
-In modern days, Berikaoba has become an agricultural holiday linked to marking the arrival of spring.
+Today, Berikaoba has become an agricultural holiday marking the arrival of spring.

 Berikas are still the primary characters of the event – they are the ones who scare the winter away, welcome spring, and demand gifts from the locals in exchange for a bountiful spring.

 Dressed in upcycled clothes made of old materials cut into strips and stitched onto numerous layers of jeans, trousers, and pullovers, Berikas wear masks from old pillow covers, carpets, and t-shirts.
-They also have other decorative items, such as feathers, worn-out stuffed animals, doll heads, or sheep hide, to name a few.
+They also have other decorative items, such as feathers, worn-out stuffed animals, doll heads, and sheephide, to name a few.

 Berikaoba in Didi Chailuri – what to expect

-Didi Chailuri, with less than 1,000 inhabitants, is one of the five villages that still celebrates Berikaoba in Georgia today.
+Didi Chailuri, with fewer than 1,000 inhabitants, is one of the five villages in Georgia that still celebrate Berikaoba.
 Organized by the local history teacher Eka Chikadze-Veshapidze, the Berikaoba has grown in size to attract visitors and preserve the tradition.

 Berikas, in the most chaotic way possible, start in the morning from the church of Didi Chailuri and move from door to door to pick the gifts – homemade wine, flour, bread, eggs, a few coins, basically whatever the family can offer them.

-Entire families, from the oldest to the youngest, wait for them at their doors with their gifts, excited for the event.
-Seeing this sleepy village enlivened on Berikaoba is a sheer joy!
+Entire families, from the oldest to the youngest, wait at their doors with gifts, excited for the event.
+Seeing this sleepy village come to life on Berikaoba is sheer joy!

 They also use these whips to keep spectators away as they walk down the main street.
 They are fears, so be mindful not to get whipped by chance.

-In return for the gifts from the locals and not only, they smear mud on your face, hands, and arms as a sign of blessing you.
+In return for the gifts from the locals, they also smear mud on your face, hands, and arms as a sign of blessing you.
 And in case of offending a Berika and not providing enough donations, they will roll on the ground, cursing you and your family.

-Depending on the year and the desire, Berikaoba might also include a staged play referencing historical and political events of Georgian history.
+Depending on the year and the desire, Berikaoba might also include a staged play that references historical and political events in Georgian history.
 Most often indicating the several invasions we’ve been through and survived.
 This was not the case in 2023.

 The procession moves slowly and takes around 3 hours to complete.
 Meanwhile, other activities await the visitors in the big field of Didi Chailuri.

-The highlight is the local wrestling, Chidaoba, an ancient form of martial art known for its brave code of conduct, accompanied by folk instruments and Georgian drum doli.
+The highlight is local wrestling, Chidaoba, an ancient martial art known for its brave code of conduct, accompanied by folk instruments and the Georgian drum, the doli.
 Local boys of all ages participate in the wrestling to win sheep.

-Since 2018, Chidaoba has been enlisted on UNESCO’s Representative List of Intangible Cultural Heritage of Humanity.
+Since 2018, Chidaoba has been listed on UNESCO’s Representative List of Intangible Cultural Heritage of Humanity.

 Once done with the door-to-door parade, Berikas come to the field and make one last round of chaotic madness they are known for before relaxing and socializing with locals and visitors.

-There’s also wine and food provided, usually for free, as the festival doesn’t get any funding, and as Eka has told me many times, the village locals donate products and cover the expenses.
+There’s also wine and food provided, usually for free, because the festival doesn’t receive any funding, and, as Eka has told me many times, the village locals donate products and cover the expenses.
 In 2023, the Municipality bought the sheep as an award for the wrestling winner.

 I pressed her to put the donation boxes last year as she felt shy about putting a price tag on food and wine.
 That’s your Georgian hospitality at its best, so I highly encourage you to make donations to keep this going!

-The night before, Eka makes her famous savory bread kada dough that you can participate in baking on an open fire in clay pots.
+The night before, Eka makes her famous savory bread, kada, dough, which you can help bake over an open fire in clay pots.
 It’s heavily delicious and finishes very fast!

 There’s also mtsvadi (grilled meat on a skewer), Shoti bread, cheese, snacks, and tatara, the grape juice to dip a string of walnuts and make churchkhela.
 Some of the locals also bring out churchkhela and wine to sell.

 By mid-afternoon, when the wrestling champion is appointed, food and wine are consumed, and the festival slowly comes to an end.
-The locals sporadically return to their homes, and Berikas take off the masks, signaling the end of the celebration.
+The locals sporadically return home, and the Berikas take off their masks, signaling the end of the celebration.

-The day of Berikaoba moves along the Easter dates in Georgia and falls 50 days before Orthodox Easter on Sunday.
-Berikaoba 2025 is scheduled for March 2, starting around 10-11 am.
+The day of Berikaoba falls on a Sunday, 50 days before Orthodox Easter in Georgia.
+Berikaoba 2026 is scheduled for February 22, starting around 10-11 am.

 Sadly, there is no organized tour for you to join just yet.
 As mentioned earlier, I posted on my social channels last year and hired a car to bring them to the event.
 I will do the same yearly, so you can always reach out and ask.